 Looking at set and designer choices.
 I consider Antony Cleopatra (Directed by Trevor Nunn, 1984); Julius Caesar (Director Joseph Mankiewicz, 1953, with Marlon Brando as Marc Antony) and Coriolanus on Film (Directed by Ralph Fiennes, 2010).
 Film clips are included.

 I look at Shakespeare's use of the curse, how the play became so cursed that even the name of the play cannot be uttered in a theatre.
 I look at the apparently cursed stage history of the play.

-This is the one question I am always asked.
-I look at how this phenomenon started and why this has become such an important question.
-I offer my own views supported by recent scholarship, to prove that William Shakespeare, the man from Stratford-upon-Avon, is the man who wrote the most celebrated plays in the Western Canon.
+I am always asked to address this issue, so in this talk, I look at how this phenomenon started and why this has become such an important question.
+I offer my own views, supported by recent scholarship, to prove that William Shakespeare, the man from Stratford-upon-Avon, is the man who wrote the most celebrated plays in the Western Canon.
 After hearing this talk, you will be able to answer this perennial question once and for all.

 Shakespeare’s Classical Education

 The (Latin) Grammar Schools of the Tudor period provided young schoolboys, Shakespeare included, with a Classical Education so advanced that today, a Classics graduate has a comparable education to a Tudor school child.
 I look at how Latin authors inspired and informed Shakespeare.